 If your car is stationary for a very long time (months), you should watch out for the tyres losing their shape a little and developing a flat edge at the bottom.

 This is super easy so don't worry if your mechanical skills are limited!
 Usually, under the bonnet, you'll find the windscreen washer bottle cap, which will have a washer jet symbol printed on it.
 The lid usually unclips but if you aren't sure, check your manual before you start pouring!

-Screenwash is better than water alone as it contains a detergent to remove stubborn dirt, and you’ll often find there’s de-icer in there too – it can still get quite cold at night.
+Screenwash is better than water alone as it contains a detergent to remove stubborn dirt, and you’ll often find there’s de-icer in there too.
 Check to see if it needs to be diluted before adding to your vehicle.
 Job done!

 Once you find it, carefully remove and wipe with a piece of kitchen roll.
 Pop it back in fully then remove it again.
 On the dipstick, there are minimum and maximum markers, and your oil level should be sitting somewhere between those.

 If it's below the minimum, you will need to top up your oil.
-Making sure to get the correct oil for your vehicle to avoid any engine catastrophes!
 Remove the cap, pour in the oil, then check the depth again using the dipstick.
 Be sure not to overfill!

 There’s nothing more unwelcome than the clicking sound of a car that won’t start because the battery is low on juice.
 If your car is going to be stationary for long periods of time, it’s definitely worth giving your battery some consideration.

-Most car batteries will last around 5 years, depending on how the car has been driven.
-Lots of short stop-start journeys, leaving lights, heating and radio on constantly will take its toll in the long-run.
+Most car batteries will last around five years, depending on how the car has been driven.
+Lots of short stop-start journeys, leaving lights, heating and radio on constantly will take its toll in the long run.